-The average cost of building a new house can range between $119,767 and $451,058, and it could save you up to 15% in comparison to buying an existing home — but what do you know about the new construction homebuying process?
+The average cost of building a new house can range between $112,304 and $452,291 (not including the cost of the underlying land), and it could save you up to 15% in comparison to buying an existing home — but what do you know about the new construction homebuying process?
 Have you weighed all the pros and cons of buying new?
 Are you even sure new construction is right for you?

 We are going to answer all of those questions and walk you through the new construction homebuying process.
 By the time you’ve finished reading, you’ll have a better understanding of the ins and outs of buying brand new and whether or not this is something you’d like to pursue.

-Step-by-step guide to buying a new construction home
+Step-by-step guide to the new construction home buying process

 Step 1: Decide which type of new construction home is best for you

 Buying a new construction home can mean anything from choosing a house that is already completed and ready to buy in a brand-new subdivision, to designing a custom-built house on an empty lot you’ve already purchased.

 A tract home is a house that is part of a new development.
 Builders will often purchase a large tract of land on which to create a new neighborhood from scratch.
 These houses are sometimes referred to as “cookie cutter” homes because they often look quite similar — but the advantages of buying a tract home are that you’ll know exactly what you’re getting, and prices can be especially favorable because builders are working with bulk-buy discounts from material suppliers.

 “If you’re buying in a new construction neighborhood — or you have one builder or a few builders that are putting up an entirely new subdivision — then they already have pre-selected floor plans and options, and you as a buyer get to benefit from economies of scale,” says Brian Beatty, a top agent in Charleston, South Carolina, where new construction homes are prevalent.

 “If you’re building in a mature neighborhood, you’re just building new construction for yourself.
 That’s going to be custom, and it’s going to cost more.”